 The various strands aim to foster 'engaged research'.
-In the Campus Engage report, Engaged Research: Society & Higher Education Addressing Grand Societal Challenges Together, this is described as 'a wide range of rigorous research approaches and methodologies that share a common interest in collaborative engagement with the community and aim to improve, understand or investigate an issue of public interest or concern, including societal challenges.
-Engaged research is advanced with community partners rather than for them'.
+In the Campus Engage Engaged Research Framework this is described as "a wide range of research approaches and methodologies that share a common interest in collaboration with societal partners.
+Engaged research aims to improve, understand, or investigate an issue of public interest or concern, including societal challenges and sustainable development goals.
+It is advanced with societal partners rather than for them.
+Societal partners include service users, product users, policymakers, civil and civic society organisations, industry partners, members of the public, and other relevant stakeholders."